adaltas/node-csv-docs/src/md/parse/options/bom.md

 ## About

-The UTF-8 BOM is a sequence of Bytes at the start of a text-stream (EF BB BF) that allows the reader to more reliably guess a file as being encoded in UTF-8.
+The UTF-8 BOM is a sequence of Bytes at the start of a text-stream (EF BB BF) that allows the reader to reliably determine if file is being encoded in UTF-8.

 ## Example